JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-tray.md

 [//]: # (title: Tray and notifications)
-[//]: # (description: Learn how to add an application icon to the system tray and send system notifications in Compose Multiplatform for desktop.)
+<web-summary>Learn how to add an application icon to the system tray and send system notifications in Compose
+Multiplatform for desktop.</web-summary>

 In Compose Multiplatform for desktop, you can add an application icon to the system tray and send system notifications through it.